StartZer0/Unified-Vision-Language-Prototype-Distillation/README.md

 # Unified Vision Language Prototype Distillation (UVLP)

-A novel framework for dataset distillation that extends Vision-Language Category Prototype (VLCP) with Joint Vision-Language Clustering (JVL-C) for improved prototype selection and synthesis.
+A novel framework for dataset distillation that extends Vision-Language Category Prototype (VLCP)(Zou et al., 2025) work approach of using image and text descriptions for prototype selection and synthesis.

 ## Overview

-This repository implements Unified Vision Language Prototype Distillation, which improves upon the baseline VLCP method by:
+This repository, Unified Vision-Language Prototype Distillation, contains the code implementation of the master’s research project titled “Dataset Distillation via Fused Vision-Language Prototypes,” which proposes a framework to fuse image and text descriptions to discover prototypes for dataset distillation:

 1. **Joint Vision-Language Clustering (JVL-C)**: Fuses CLIP image and text embeddings in a shared spherical space for more semantically coherent clustering
 2. **Adaptive Alpha Optimization**: Per-cluster optimization of the vision-language fusion weight using Fisher-style objectives